VplusReforged/VplusReforged/README.md

 # Configuration File

-The Config file name is supposed to be "valheim_plus.cfg" and it needs to be placed in "BepInEx\config".
+The Config file name is supposed to be `valheim_plus.cfg` and it needs to be placed in `BepInEx\config`.

 You can turn off and on every feature of V+ via the config file, by default all settings are turned off.

-By default, the "BepInEx\config\valheim_plus.cfg" is created when you start your game or server the first time.
+By default, the `BepInEx\config\valheim_plus.cfg` is created when you start your game or server the first time.

-The configuration of a older version of Valheim Plus will automatically be updated to a newer version.
-[Alternatively you can use this website](https://valheim-plus-config.web.app/) .
+The configuration of an older version of Valheim Plus will automatically be updated to a newer version.

-When hosting a server, the server configuration file overwrites the client's configuration file on connect if you have the Server section and the serverSyncsConfig option enabled.
+When hosting a server, the server configuration file overwrites the client's configuration file on connect if you have the `Server` section and the `serverSyncsConfig` option enabled.

 Only the server configuration file (located in the server files) needs to be set up when hosting a server with V+ by default.